ALCO PA

 ALCO's designation of P indicates that they were geared for higher speeds and passenger use, whereas the F designation marks these locomotives as being geared primarily for freight use.
 However, beyond this, their design was largely similar - aside from the PA/PB's both being larger A1A-A1A types with an even more striking nose - and many railroads used PA and FA locomotives for both freight and passenger service.

 Although the majority of the PAs and PBs have been scrapped, six examples have survived.
-Five PAs are now preserved in railroad museums, while a converted PB still remains in service as a power car.
+Four PAs are now preserved in railroad museums, while one PA has been restored to operational condition by Delaware-Lackawanna for use on excursion trains and a converted PB still remains in service as a power car.